The prediction machine

-A hands-on guide to installing, configuring, and using Claude Code for network engineering — from live YANG data fetches to BGP audits, troubleshooting runbooks, and config templating.
+A hands-on guide to installing and configuring Claude Code for network engineering — from CLAUDE.md setup to encoding BGP best practices as a skill and generating device configs.

 A deep technical analysis of draft-yang-nmrg-mcp-nm and its constellation of companion specs — what the IETF is proposing for MCP in network management, what holds up, and what's missing.